BigNoid/script.skinshortcuts/resources/docs/advanced/Templates.md

 ## Types of templates

-Skin Shortcuts supports three types of template - one for sub menu's; one for any other content based off the properties of the main menu items in the users custom menus; one for content based off the properties of a sub menu item in the users custom menus.
+Skin Shortcuts supports three types of templates - one for submenu's; one for any other content based off the properties of the main menu items in the users custom menus and one for content based off the properties of a sub menu item in the user's custom menus.

 #### Sub menu template